simplay/bofrev/README.md

 ### Running bofrev
 Enter `./bofrev -d <D> -g <G> -m <M>` into your terminal to run the game `<G>` in running mode `<D>`.
+Example `ruby bofrev -g 3 -d 1` To run the game number 3 in the mode 2.

 + Game Mode `<D>` is an _optional_ parameter: